 It really doesn't sound that difficult to do, but for some reason, many people think that project management is a massive overhead to any project.
-I often hear phrases like "oh, don't waste your time planning the work, just do it!" or "why are you wasting your time writing the objectives, we all know what needs to be done!"
+I often hear phrases like "oh, don't waste your time planning the work, just do it!" or "why are you wasting your time writing the objectives, we all know what needs to be done!"So the number one shortcut to successfully manage any project is:

 "Understand the few essential brief documents you need to create and regularly review during the life of your project."